zhooda/rusty-iconz/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/ggez/ggez/blob/master/LICENSE)
 [![Crates.io](https://img.shields.io/crates/v/ggez.svg)](https://crates.io/crates/ggez)

 A simple CLI to generate all those pesky Xcode icon sizes from one single source file.
-This is the first project I've writtin in Rust so there will be plenty of bad code but that's okay :)
+This is the first project I've written in Rust so there will be plenty of bad code but that's okay :)

-~~Currently, this project uses shell commands for Imagemagick to resize images; however, once I figure out how to use a Rust image manipulation library I'll get rid of the shell commands and Imagemagick dependency.~~ Iconz now uses the [image](https://crates.io/crates/image) crate to resize images using the CatmullRom algorithm.
+Iconz now uses the [image](https://crates.io/crates/image) crate to resize images using the CatmullRom algorithm.
 If you have Imagemagick installed and would like to use it instead, just use the ```-m``` or ```--magic``` flags.

 ***WARNING:*** There is currently no error handling which means if you enter an invalid file path, the program will crash

-## Getting Started
+## Install a pre-compiled binary

+If you want to install a pre-compiled binary, go to the [```bin/```](https://github.com/zhooda/rusty-iconz/tree/master/bin) folder and download the correct binary for your platform.

+## Building from source

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.